Gokuldroid/Gokuldroid.github.io/contents/posts/2019-06-17-java-internals-1.md

 }
 ```

-The first usage of **modCount++**. we will be seeing these line more often in this source code.
+The first usage of **modCount++**. we will be seeing this snippet more often in this source code.
 There is a reason for incrementing this variable.
 If you know the reason already, kudos to you ;-).
-If you don't know this already.
-Search for the similar lines in the source code.
+If you don't know this already, search for the similar lines in the source code.
 There is a similarity among the methods which has this line.
 I will tell you why at the end.

 ---